akeilw/Arduino/README.md

 ### Aug 19 2026
 Completed the fourth iteration of the LED circuit, where I used more 'while()' loops and introduced 'analogWrite()'.
 I discovered that the squiggly lines "`" support Pulse Width Modulation, so I switched my pin values in order to change voltage in the diodes.
 I strayed from the tutorial so that through the Serial Monitor I can input any voltage to control the brightness of the LEDs.

+### Aug 21 2026
+I began working on a potentiometer circuit.
+To challenge myself, I tried to make the serial monitor read the voltage of both pins of the potentiometer.
+However, it only works for 5 volts.
+I also discovered that I can use the potentiometer to simulate incoming analog inputs for my upcoming project utilizing an EMG.
+I will steer away from practicing Arduino for a while to work on Python coding to work with connecting outputs from C++ and creating data in Python

 - - -
 ## Codes and Functions